I've just read a "writing tips" site and it was all about motivation. Go for a run! Get out into nature! Go to the gym!

 I put the notes in order.
 Now I had a 30-page synopsis.
 I suggest you don't start writing the text until you have one of these.

 I started writing.
 I wrote a chapter (1,500-2,000 words) a day.
-At the end of each chapter, I wrote a few notes about what would happen in tomorrow's chapter.
+At the end of each chapter, I made a few notes about what would happen in tomorrow's chapter.

 Eventually, I had a first draft.
 I shelved it for a while, then reread it.
 I rewrote and polished.
 I realised that in the third book, I had the incidents in the wrong order.
 WHY was Fabia so upset that she walked out of the pizzeria?
 Moving the incident to later in the narrative gave her a motive.